 High energy prices remain a prevalent public policy problem for governments.
 U.S. oil prices on Monday remained nearly $10 a barrel above last year’s record average, and many analysts have cited skyrocketing prices at a deterrent to a robust economic recovery.
 Alternatives such as fracking and drawing from existing oil reserves have been gaining traction, but neither processes provide long-term solutions for the world’s hunger for energy.

-Luckily, Online Biology Degree notes that, “in the present era, biology has emerged as the frontrunner of solutions to many of the problems facing the world.
+Online Biology Degree notes that,“in the present era, biology has emerged as the frontrunner of solutions to many of the problems facing the world.
 Biology degrees today are preparing graduates with the skills needed not only to understand how biological ecosystems work in textbooks, but also the knowledge and creativity to fix the 21st century’s problems.”

 In addition to being a potential source of energy, a recent study of algal biofuels assessed that algal biofuels almost halved the greenhouse emissions than diesel fuels.
 In a world where our continued hunger for energy seems to contribute to prevalent problems such as climate change, lower greenhouse emissions are just as important a discovery as finding new sources of energy.